1300iyke/alx-system_engineering-devops/0x00-shell_basics/README.md

-9- My first directory deletion
+10- Returning to previous working directory